GChristensen/ubiquitywe/README.md

  into context menu.
 An RFC 4122 v4 complaint UUID is generated automatically for commands inserted through command editor templates.
-* Since there is no sandboxed evaluation available in Firefox WebExtensions, the Bin persistent storage interface is reachable through command execute/preview handler arguments.
+* Since there is no sandboxed evaluation available in Firefox WebExtensions, the Bin persistent storage interface is reachable only through arguments of execute/preview handler methods.
 Insert the "full-featured" command template at UbiquityWE command editor for an example.
 * Some original Utils/CmdUtils API is not implemented because there are no such possibilities in Firefox Quantum or no easily reachable/public web API available anymore (which